Illinois Institute of Technology Announces Summer 2006 art @ IIT Series

 Chicago, IL — June 9, 2006 —

-“Technology and art have always been siblings,” notes Robert Krawczyk, professor of architecture and director of art @ IIT.
+“Technology and art have always been siblings,” notes Robert Krawczyk, architecture professor and art director @ IIT.
 “Technology has enabled and inspired artistic expression from the very first pigments and sculpture tools to today’s computer graphics.
 Innovation is art.
 We celebrate that intimate relationship here.”

 About the Exhibits